Vets-Who-Code/Prework/modules/javascript-basics.md

 }
 ```

+### Loops
-* Loops: Loops are used to repeat a block of code a certain number of times.
-You can use for and while loops to iterate over arrays or perform other actions.
-For example:
+Loops are used to repeat a block of code a certain number of times.
+You can use `for` and `while` loops to iterate over arrays or perform other actions.
+Example:

 ```javascript
 for (let i = 0; i < 5; i++) {